rayererer/nix-config/README.md

 ## TODO:

+ - [ ] Clean up UWSM stuff, perhaps make module in desktops/
+ - [x] Fix so that app2unit is optionally used instead of 'uwsm app --'
  - [x] Move stuff into services, and all around put modules into directories.
  - [x] Move ly out of services. # NVM, it is definitely a service.
  - [ ] Expand ssh module.